odanicola/ShortShopApi/README.md

 # ShortShopApi
 ShortShopAPi is a simple API i created from the Backend Challenge provided by Turing.com.
+The following technologies i used:
+1. Node Js
+2. Express Js
+3. Sequelize Js